DataDog/documentation/content/en/observability_pipelines/_index.md

 ## Overview

-Observability Pipelines allow you to collect, process, and route observability data (logs and metrics (beta)) from any source to any destination in infrastructure that you own or manage.
+Observability Pipelines allow you to collect, process, and route observability data* from any source to any destination in infrastructure that you own or manage.

 With Observability Pipelines, you can:

 - Control your data volume before routing to manage costs.
 - Route data anywhere to reduce vendor lock-in and simplify migrations.